What is an RTD Sensor - Reference Information on Temperature Sensors

 What is an RTD Sensor?

-An RTD is simply an acronym of Resistance Temperature Detector, a type of resistance temperature sensor used for a wide variety of temperature measurement applications.
+RTD is simply an acronym of Resistance Temperature Detector, a type temperature sensor known as a resistance thermometer which is used for a wide variety of temperature measurement applications.
 RTD sensors are also commonly referred to as PRT and Pt100 Sensors.
 There are many styles of RTD Sensor and typically they are Pt100, although Pt1000 is also popular, both are available in a wide range of designs and constructions.

-Our most popular style of Resistance Thermometer and ideal for most applications.
-Vast choice of terminations e.g. pot seals, cables, connectors, heads etc.
+Our most popular style of RTD Sensor, ideal for most applications.
+Large choice of terminations e.g. pot seals, cables, connectors, heads etc.

 RTD Pt100 Sensors